ssquadteam/GPFlags/README.md

 ### Versions

-There are now 2 seperate versions.
+There are now 2 separate versions.
 One for Legacy 1.12.2 and one for the new 1.13 update.
-Because of so many changes in the Spigot/Bukkit API in 1.13, I have decided to keep these two versions seperate.
+Because of so many changes in the Spigot/Bukkit API in 1.13, I have decided to keep these two versions separate.
 You can find both versions in the releases tab.
-Make sure to download the currect version, for your version of Spigot!
+Make sure to download the correct version, for your version of Spigot!

 More info for this plugin can be found on [Spigot](https://www.spigotmc.org/resources/griefprevention-flags.55773/)